infiniteopt/InfiniteOpt.jl/README.md

 Its capabilities include:
 - `JuMP`-like symbolic macro interface
-- Infinite set abstractions for parameterization of variables/constraints
+- Infinite domain abstractions for parameterization of variables/constraints
 - Finite parameters support and use (similar to `ParameterJuMP`)
 - Direct support of infinite, point, and hold variables
 - Straightforward measure operator definition (e.g., integrals, risk measures)